Jamal Taha: Lebanon

 On 3 June 2019, he was appointed assistant manager of the Lebanon national team under Liviu Ciobotariu's tenure.
 After one year, on 17 June 2020, the Lebanese Football Association (LFA) decided not to extend Ciobotariu's contract, and appointed Taha as the national team's coach.
 He became the first Lebanese coach of the national team in almost 12 years, since the appointment of Emile Rustom in November 2008.

 Under Taha, Lebanon underperformed in their last three fixtures of the second round of 2022 FIFA World Cup qualification, struggling to overcome Sri Lanka 3–2, and losing against Turkmenistan and South Korea; Lebanon qualified Lebanon to the third round as fifth-best runner-up by virtue of other results going in their favour.
-Taha's tenure wasn't extended following the expiration of his one-year contract on 30 June 2021.
+Taha's tenure was not extended following the expiration of his one-year contract on 30 June 2021.

 Lebanon U23

-On 27 September 2021, Taha was announced head coach of the Lebanon national under-23 team.
+On 27 September 2021, Taha was announced as head coach of the Lebanon national under-23 team.